 Abdominal pain and cyclic vomiting syndrome

-However, even daily smokers do not develop obstructive airway disease.
+However, people who smoke marijuana do not develop obstructive airway disease, even those who smoke daily.
 There is no evidence of increased risk of head and neck or airway cancers, as there is with tobacco.

 Recent studies suggest that marijuana use begun in adolescence can lead to cognitive impairment and changes in the brain.

 Cannabinoid hyperemesis is a recently described syndrome in which long-time users of marijuana have alternating bouts of nausea and vomiting.
 The syndrome usually resolves within 48 hours.
 Taking hot baths provides some relief and is the biggest clue for doctors to diagnose the condition.

 Some studies show that women who smoke marijuana are less likely to conceive.
 Those who become pregnant may have smaller babies than nonusers, but the effect seems small.
 Delta-9-THC passes into breast milk, but no harmful effects have been detected in babies.
 Nonetheless, women who are pregnant, trying to get pregnant, or breastfeeding are advised not to use marijuana.